 And Acosta wanted the debate.

-It wasn't even a question really, but the president said, Well, I just we have a fundamental disagreement.
+It wasn't even a question, really, but the president said, well, I just, we have a fundamental disagreement.

-And he that was not enough for him.
+And that was not enough for him.

-I think If they set up those standards, I think it would work against them in time.
+I think if they set up those standards, I think it would work against them in time.

-Um, let's say hi to Mia is in Florida.
+Let's say hi to Mia is in Florida.

 Mia, oh, the recount state of Florida.